 8. Tour Mission San Juan Capistrano

 Swallows migrate 6,000 miles from Goya, Argentina, to the mission, and a huge celebration takes place for nearly 90 years.
-Be sure to take a docent-led tour to fully understand what you are seeing and the mission’s significance.
+Be sure to take a docent-led tour to entirely understand what you see and the mission’s significance.

 9. Play On Laguna Beach

-The famed lifeguard stand of Laguna Beach has been in several tv shows and movies, while the dramatic cliffs and hills make for a fantastic backdrop.
+The famed lifeguard stand of Laguna Beach has been in several tv shows and movies.
+At the same time, the dramatic cliffs and hills make for a fantastic backdrop.
 A few movies filmed in Laguna Beach include Dead to Me (Netflix), The O.C., Laguna Beach (MTV), A Few Good Men, and A Star Is Born.